Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Evaluation

-Looking at the marginal similarity for \emph{Census}, Independent, PrivBayes, MST, and DP-WGAN behave as expected, as higher $n$ results in monotonically better scores.
-The fact that Independent outperforms PrivBayes and the GANs for $\epsilon\leq10$ should not surprise as it only captures the marginal distributions and does not ``waste'' any privacy budget for other purposes.
-With increasing $n$, there is also an improvement for PATE-GAN, but the sensitivity is much lower.
-Fig.~\ref{fig:census_sim_mst_pategan} shows that, when there is only little data available ($n<4k$), adding some privacy ($10k\leq\epsilon\leq10$), once again, {\em helps} MST.
+\descr{Analysis.} Looking at the marginal similarity across all datasets, Independent, PrivBayes, MST, and DP-WGAN behave as expected: higher $n$ results in monotonically better scores.
+An increase in $n$ also enhances the scores for PATE-GAN, though the sensitivity is almost negligible.
+Additionally, DP-WGAN needs at least 4k or 8k training points to produce datasets with meaningful marginal similarity to the real one.
+The fact that Independent is very competitive and sometimes outperforms PrivBayes and the GANs for $\epsilon\leq10$ should not come as a surprise as it only captures the marginal distributions and does not ``waste'' any privacy budget for other purposes.
+On the one hand, even though MST is the best-performing model in the majority of settings, PATE-GAN becomes more accurate when there is little data ($n\leq4k$) and strict privacy constraints ($\epsilon<1$).
+On the other hand, as depicted in Figure~\ref{fig:census_sim_mst_pategan}, when training data is scarce ($n<4k$), introducing a degree of privacy ($10k\leq\epsilon\leq10$), once again, {\em helps} MST.

-As for the mutual information similarity (see Fig.~\ref{fig:census_mi},~\ref{fig:covertype_mi} for \emph{Census} and \emph{Covertype}), adding more data points to the training data {\em yields worse} scores for Independent and MST.
-This is a previously unobserved phenomenon for MST and could be due to the overfitting of the model to its objective function (i.e., all 1-way and 41 2-way marginals as seen in Fig.~\ref{fig:census_network_mst}), thus failing to capture all 2-way marginals.
-The effect is also visible in Fig.~\ref{fig:census_network_mi_privbayes_mst}, where MST suffers a more significant drop in scores of connected vs. non-connected nodes compared to PrivBayes (which in turn models a much larger number of connections, 120, as seen in Fig.~\ref{fig:census_network_privbayes}).
+For mutual information similarity, see Figure~\ref{fig:census_mi} \arxiv{,~\ref{fig:diabetes_mi}, and~\ref{fig:covertype_mi}} for the \emph{Census}\arxiv{, \emph{Diabetes}, and \emph{Covertype}} dataset\arxiv{s, respectively (the latter appear in Appendix~\ref{app:similarity})}.
+The fact that Independent does not score 0 across the pairwise relationships should not be entirely surprising, as maintaining high degrees of marginal similarity can also lead to preserving some degree of correlations between variables, as noted by~\cite{stadler2022synthetic}.
+Quite unexpectedly, adding more data points to the training data {\em yields worse} scores for both Independent and MST.
+This is a previously unobserved phenomenon for MST and could be due to the overfitting of the model to its objective function, specifically, targeting all 1-way and 41 2-way marginals (for \emph{Census}) as illustrated in Figure~\ref{fig:census_network_mst}.
+This could lead to MST's inability to capture all 2-way marginals effectively.
+The trend is further highlighted in Figure~\ref{fig:census_network_mi_privbayes_mst}.
+Here, MST exhibits a more significant drop in scores of connected vs. non-connected nodes compared to PrivBayes (which models a much larger number of connections, 120, as shown in Figure~\ref{fig:census_network_privbayes}).